Millennial City Kyoto, Power & Charm Transition

 #Kyoto Imperial Palace/In the 14th century, the Imperial Palace was moved 2km east to its current location.
 The emperor currently resides in Tokyo, but stays here when he visits Kyoto.

-#Shinsenen/When the capital was built in Kyoto in the 8th century, this garden was also built as the Imperial Palace Garden, where the emperor and court nobles enjoyed banquets and boating.
-The construction of Nijo-jo Castle on the same site reduced the garden's area to less than 10% of its original size.
+#Shinsenen Garden/When the capital was built in Kyoto in the 8th century, this garden was also built as the Imperial Palace Garden, where the emperor and court nobles enjoyed banquets and boating.

 #Nijo-jo Castle/This spot is where the original Imperial Palace was built in the 8th century.
-The Tokugawa Shogun, which unified Japan, built the castle in the 17th century to guard and monitor the Imperial Palace, govern the Kyoto area, and symbolize the shogunate's authority.
+Tokugawa Ieyasu, who unified Japan, built the castle in the 17th century to symbolize the shogunate's authority and to guard the Imperial Palace.
 In the 19th century, the last shogun proclaimed the restoration of imperial rule here, returning power to the emperor.

 #Nanzenji Temple (15 ha)/Originally a detached palace for the emperor, it came under the patronage of the Ashikaga Shogun in the 14th century and became Kyoto's most prestigious Zen temple.
 The arched brick Lake Biwa Canal runs through the temple grounds.